ahmedelgabri/gabri.me/src/posts/weekly-links/weekly-links-v-10.md

 ---
-title: "Weekly links v.10"
+title: 'Weekly links v.10'
 published: true
-date: "2014-12-06"
+date: '2014-12-06'
 tags: null
 ---

 Here are some of the most interesting links that I have found on the web this week.

 ### Articles